Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A Generators-and-Relations description: Notation, statements and corollaries

 which then lets us deduce that

 and similarly

-One must be slightly careful when introducing a fat vertex in a blowup of Type IV.
-In particular, at the point the second fat vertex is introduced, one may need to re-define all of the $b_{i,j}$ because what results from the cyclic convention does not agree with the convention described in (a).
-Again, one can argue inductively: once there are two fixed components, it is possible to blow down to a minimal model with two fixed components, and re-start the inductive process from that minimal model, using only blowups of Types I and II.
+One must be careful when introducing a fat vertex in a blowup of Type IV.
+In case the fat vertex introduced at the blowup is the first one, and is maximal, we set $b_{1,\ell_1}=0$ and $b_{2,\ell_2}=1$, such that if $\ell_i=1$ then $b_{i,\ell_i}=0$, at the left graph (before the blowup); the blowup has no effect then on the $b_{i,j}$s, and in particular $b_{1,\ell_1}=0$ and $b_{2,\ell_2}=1$ at the right graph as well.
+In case a second fat vertex is introduced at the blowup, one may need to re-define all of the $b_{i,j}$ because what results from the cyclic convention does not agree with the convention described in (a).
+Again, one can argue inductively: once there are two fixed surfaces, it is possible to equivariantly blow down to a minimal model with two fixed surfaces \cite[Lemma C.14]{karshon}, and re-start the inductive process from that minimal model, using only blowups of Types I and II.
 This completes the inductive step.

 It is also possible to prove (b) directly, the case where there are isolated fixed points.
 Indeed, here the action must extend to a toric one, with the circle action corresponding to $ $.
 Again, we have fixed $a$ and $b$ so that $ am-bn=1 $ as in \eqref{eq:gcd}.
 The $m_{i,j}$ and $b_{i,j}$ can now be defined in terms of the toric action.
 To see this, we let $e_1,\dots, e_{L}$ be the vectors parallel to the edges of the toric polygon, as in Figure~\ref{fig:toric projection3}(i).